shenchingtou/shenchingtou.github.io/_projects/sex-tech-hackathon-2021.md

 - Google Forms for the survey
 - Google Slides for the presentation
 - [Figma](https://figma.com) for the mockups
+- Unsplash for stock images

 In general, we took longest for debates and discussions.
 A key debate was how the app worked and how the library of data would be structured.
 This was not ultimately shown, but since Ghonche and I both have product experience, it was a detail that mattered to us.
 Simply put, we would not go ahead and create designs for an app that we did not have a conceptual backend for.

 Another debate point that we had was what to prototype with.
-Generally, i prefer building working prototypes over designing mockups.
+Generally, I prefer building working prototypes over designing mockups.
 I had originally wanted to use [Prezi](https://prezi.com/) to create the non-linear library of activities that the public could actually use by the end of the hackathon.
 However, when I learned that my team members wanted a guided user onboarding, with only one bubble available in the beginning and a growing library based on activities, we decided to go with the [Figma mockup](https://www.figma.com/file/sDEEMSubsVP6V0azWhCIQv/Sensploration?node-id=0%3A1).

 The final debating point was the presentation -- the overarching story, which sections we were filling out, and who was doing which section.
 Ghonche is a slide wizard, so we largely left it to her.
 Since the product was Thomas' idea, he took the slides she created and the script we worked on and presented.
 This works when everyone is on the same page about the general storyline.
 However, this method also requires allowing the speaker at least a final hour to do their own final touches to the slide and the script.